flectra-hq/flectra/doc/howtos/website.rst

 .. patch::

-Restart Flectra, access http://localhost:7073/academy/2, note how the old value was a string, but the new one was converted to an integers.
-Try accessing http://localhost:7073/academy/Carol/ and note that the page was not found: since "Carol" is not an integer, the route was ignored and no route could be found.
+Restart Odoo, access http://localhost:8069/academy/2, note how the old value was a string, but the new one was converted to an integers.
+Try accessing http://localhost:8069/academy/Carol/ and note that the page was not found: since "Carol" is not an integer, the route was ignored and no route could be found.

-Flectra provides an additional converter called ``model`` which provides records directly when given their id.
+Odoo provides an additional converter called ``model`` which provides records directly when given their id.
 Let's use this to create a generic page for teacher biographies: